mmegahed-ms/Typespec-poc/README.md

 ## About

-In today's fast-paced software development landscape, automating the API design and development process can greatly enhance productivity and efficiency.
+In today's fast-paced software development landscape, standarizing and automating the API design and development process can greatly enhance productivity and efficiency.
 This article explores how to streamline the entire workflow using a comprehensive toolset that includes Typespec, Kiota, Azure API Management, and GitHub Actions.

 We start by introducing Typespec,TypeSpec is a language for describing cloud service APIs and generating other API description languages, client and service code, documentation, and other assets.
 TypeSpec provides highly extensible core language primitives that can describe API shapes common among REST, GraphQL, gRPC, and other protocols.